 Costs of selling your property

-When you put your empty home up for sale you’ll need to budget for various costs.
-For example an Energy performance certificate (EPC).
-Also fees for marketing the property (brochure, online advertising, arranging viewings).
+When you put your empty home up for sale you’ll need to budget for various costs, for example an Energy performance certificate (EPC) as well as fees for marketing the property (brochure, online advertising, arranging viewings).
 There will be agents and legal fees for conveyancing and estate agent charges.
 These can be between roughly 1% and 3.5% for a sole agency agreement.
 Remember this may not include VAT (at 20%).
 You may also want to carry out repairs to the property.

 Some agents don’t charge ‘upfront’ costs and only ask you to pay their fee once the property is sold.